percona/percona-server/doc/source/tokudb/toku_backup.rst

 portion of a file is copied to the backup location, and this portion is changed, these changes are also applied to the backup location.

-Replication often uses backup replication to create slaves.
-You must know the last executed global transaction identifier (GTID) or binary log position both for the slave and master configuration.
+Replication often uses backup replication to create replicas.
+You must know the last executed global transaction identifier (GTID) or binary log position both for the replica and source configuration.

 To lock tables, use ``FLUSH TABLE WITH READ LOCK`` or use the smart locks like ``LOCK TABLES FOR BACKUP`` or ``LOCK BINLOG FOR BACKUP``.